 3.51.4.1.2.3 Web Services Transport

+The requirements for Web Services transport for Synchronous and WS-Addressing based Asynchronous are described in this section.

+For the support of both Synchronous and WS-Addressing based Asynchronous web service exchange cases the requirements are the following.

-The query request and response shall be transmitted using Web Services, according to the requirements specified in ITI TF-2x: Appendix V. The specific values for the WSDL describing the Multi-Patient Stored Query Service are described in this section.
+The query request and response shall be transmitted using Web Services, according to the requirements specified in ITI TF-2x: Appendix V.3.
+The specific values for the WSDL describing the Multi-Patient Stored Query Service are described in this section.

 The Document Registry shall accept a Multi-Patient Stored Query Request formatted as a SIMPLE SOAP message and respond with a Multi-Patient Stored Query Response formatted as a SIMPLE SOAP message.
 The Document Consumer shall generate the Multi-Patient Stored Query Request formatted as a SIMPLE SOAP message and accept a Multi-Patient Stored Query Response formatted as a SIMPLE SOAP message.